AdobeDocs/audience-manager.it-IT/help/using/faq/faq-data-collection.md

 **Come si differenziano il traffico in ingresso dal[!UICONTROL DCS]traffico nelle[!UICONTROL DCS]esportazioni dei file di registro?**

-Le caratteristiche caricate sono [!UICONTROL Inbound] popolate con [!UICONTROL Inbound] la stessa modalità [!UICONTROL DCS]con cui vengono popolate.
-Esistono diversi modi per comunicare che il traffico proviene [!UICONTROL Inbound]da:
+Traits onboarded via [!UICONTROL Inbound] are populated by [!UICONTROL Inbound] the same way they get populated by [!UICONTROL DCS].
+There are a few different ways to tell that traffic came from [!UICONTROL Inbound]:

 * IP remoto impostato su 68.67.173.18
 * Domainid sarà impostato su 5325
-* L&#39;area sarà impostata su 0
+* L'area sarà impostata su 0

 <br>

 **Posso fornire un elenco degli indirizzi IP che posso inserire nella whitelist per dpm. demdex. net?**

 Purtroppo, non possiamo.
-Questi IP vengono assegnati in modo dinamico, tramite area geografica, tramite [!DNL Amazon Web Services].
-Di conseguenza, [!DNL Audience Manager] non controlla l&#39;intervallo di ips che può essere assegnato a questo indirizzo.
+These IPs are assigned dynamically, by geographic region, through [!DNL Amazon Web Services].
+As a result, [!DNL Audience Manager] does not control the range of IPs that can be assigned to this address.

 <br>